thecloudexplorers/best-practices-framework/docs/architecture/templates/technical-design.md

 ## 1. Executive Summary

-> Describe the purpose, scope, and expected outcomes in business terms.
+> Brief description of the purpose, scope, and expected outcomes in business terms.
 State value, costs/benefits,
-> key risks, and the decisions requested (go/no-go,budget, timeline).
+> key risks, and the decisions requested (go/no-go, budget, timeline).
 Keep this to a maximum of 1
 > page.
 >